andrewjrobinson/lscc_docs/docs/tutorials/unix/intro.md

 * **Current working directory**: the current position within the file system that your are working.
 More to follow
 * **Prompt**: this is simply a sign to the user that the computer is ready to accept the next command

-From this point forward in this document, the command prompt will be simple represented as a '$' rather than the full command prompt as shown above.
+From this point forward in this document, the command prompt will be simply represented as a '$' rather than the full command prompt as shown above.
 When copying and pasting commands you should NOT copy the '$' sign.